• Target level of study

 • English

-1 credits
+1 credit

-• Contemporary Economic Problems
+• Contemporary economic issues

 • Optional

-• Optional sport option
+• Optional option Performing arts Semester 2

-• Optional option Student project
+• Optional Student Project Semester 2

-• Optional option PIX Semester 2
+• Optional PIX Option Semester 2

-In France, access to studies in the health professions: doctor, dental surgeon, midwife and pharmacist is through a competitive examination (MMOP for Medicine, Dentistry, Odontology and Pharmacy).
-Since the reform of 2020, the Licence Accès Santé (Health Access Licence) allows students to submit two applications to the MMOP competition between the first and third years of the Licence.
+In France, admission to health professions such as medicine, dentistry, midwifery, and pharmacy is based on a competitive exam (the MMOP exam, which stands for Medicine, Midwifery, Dentistry, and Pharmacy).
+Since the 2020 reform, the Licence Accès Santé (Health Access Bachelor's Degree) allows students to apply twice for the MMOP exam between their first and third years of the bachelor's degree program.

-In order to apply for the MMOP competition during the first year of LAS, you must:
+To be eligible to apply for the MMOP competition during the first year of LAS, you must:

-During the Licence LAS, between the first year and the third year, students have the possibility to apply twice for the MMOP exam; knowing that 60 additional ECTS must be accumulated between the two applications (it is not possible to apply when repeating a year).
+During the LAS Bachelor's degree program, between the first and third years, students have the opportunity to submit two applications to the MMOP competitive exam, bearing in mind that they must earn an additional 60 ECTS credits between the two applications (it is not possible to apply while repeating a year).

-Number of places :
+Number of seats:

-See the complete page of this course
+See the full page for this route

 12 credits

-• Medicines and other health products (MAPS) 2 ECTS
+• Medicines and Other Health Products (MAPS) 2 ECTS

 2 credits

-• Your choice: 1 of 4
+• Choose 1 out of 4

 • PASS Flahault MAPS